-Experian's Days Beyond Terms (DBT) is a dollar-weighted average number of days beyond the due date that a business pays its bills based on trade lines that have been updated in the previous 3 months.
-DBT represents the number of days past the terms given, so a DBT of 5 means that a customer is paying, on average at 5 days after the date due.
-Our reports include a 13-month trend graph of the Experian DBT.
+Experian's Days Beyond Terms is a dollar-weighted average number of days beyond the due date that a business pays its bills, based on trade lines that have been updated in the previous 3 months.
+DBT represents the number of days past the terms given; for example, a DBT of 5 means that a customer is paying, on average, 5 days after the due date.

 All the business credit information you need, from the sources you trust,